 Where to Stay

 Villa Manos was everything we dreamed of and more.
 Amazing hosts, breakfast and views.
 You’ll have access to the pool which is perfectly warm and a sunset view.
-This isn’t in downtown, so you’ll need to find a way over there but for the price it was worth it.
+It’s budget friendly and not directly downtown, so you’ll need to find a way over there but for the price it was worth it.
 Renting a car eliminates this problem!

 What to Do

-- Cable Car & Donkey ride – take the cable car down the side of the cliff.
+Cable Car & Donkey ride – take the cable car down the side of the cliff.
 The bottom there is the Golden Sunset Cafe where you can rest and grab a drink.
 Once you’re ready go back up the Caldera, pay a few euros to ride the donkeys then you’ll reach Fira.
-This was a wobbly ride but very fun.
+Quite a wobbly ride but very fun – make sure to be treat the donkeys gently as the trip gets exhausting for them.

 Where to Eat